 #2 – Plain dirty white shelving.
 I found a fun bright yellow spray paint to paint these – for a nice pop of color in the room.
 I already had the furniture – so the cost of this re-design was only $5.00 (for the cost of the spray paint).

-After addressing the major ‘issues' with the room I went to work trying to find inspiration.
-I saw this PIN on Pinterest two years ago and immediately knew this design would be the one that I wanted to use as inspiration.
+After addressing the major ‘issues’ with the room, I went to work trying to find inspiration.
+I saw this PIN on Pinterest and immediately knew I’d found my dream bedroom!

-I was able to pull off this design for under $100 – the entire room design + paint and accessories for under $100!
+I was able to pull off this design for under $100 – the entire room design, paint, and accessories.

 Here are a few more pictures for you to enjoy 🙂

-I am SO pleased with the results – and I was able to fix both of the issues with the bedroom that I had and also choose my DREAM paint color.
+I am SO thrilled with the results!
+I was able to fix both of the issues with the bedroom, and also choose my DREAM paint color.
+What’s better for a great night’s sleep than a pleasing environment?

-As you can see I was able to hide the covered up light under the curtain canopy drapes, so you cannot even see it unless you look up close.
+I was able to hide the covered up light under the curtain canopy drapes, so you can’t see it unless you look closely.
+Love this look?
+I share my how-to on making your own canopy here.

-The end tables were painted bright yellow to add a pop of color and I added the teal bins (from Thirty One) for some hidden storage options.
+The end tables were painted bright yellow to add a pop of color.
+I added the teal bins (from Thirty One) for some hidden storage options.

 If you liked this post – why not share it on your Home Decor or Frugal Living Boards on Pinterest?